Korean shamanism: Reception

-rr has been suppressed throughout Korean history under a succession of dominant ideologies including Confucianism, Japanese colonialism, and Christianity.
-At the start of the 21st century, the rr remained widely stigmatized in South Korean society, facing widespread prejudice.
-In 2021, Sarfati observed that while the religion was "still stigmatized", it was experiencing "growing acceptance" in South Korea.
+Throughout Korean history, Musok has been suppressed by dominant ideologies including Confucianism, Japanese colonialism, and Christianity.
+At the start of the 21st century, the rr remained widely stigmatized in South Korean society, albeit with signs of growing acceptance.

-The religion's critics often regard rr as swindlers, people who manipulate the gullible.
-Critics regularly focus their critique on the large sums of money that the rr charge, and maintain that the expenses required for its rituals are wasteful.
-Critics have also accused rr of disrupting the civil order with their rituals.
-Kendall noted that there was a "generally adversarial relationship" between rr and Protestants in South Korea, the latter regarding rr as "Devil worship", although there are also Protestants who have commissioned rr.
-Mainline Protestant theologians have sometimes blamed rr for predisposing Koreans to Pentecostalism and the idea that prayer can generate financial reward.
-Christians have sometimes harassed rr at their places of work or during their ceremonies, something which rr regard as religious discrimination.
+Often depicting rr as swindlers, Musok's critics regularly focus on the large sums of money that the rr charge, characterising these expenses as wasteful.
+Critics have also accused rr rites of disrupting the civil order.
+In South Korea, a largely adversarial relationship exists between rr and Protestants.
+Although some Protestants have commissioned rr, Protestantism often regards Musok as "Devil worship"; in 1890, the American Protestant missionary Horace G. Underwood defined rr as "witch" in his English-Korean Dictionary.
+Mainline Protestant theologians have also blamed Musok for predisposing Koreans to Pentecostalism and the idea that prayer generates financial reward.
+Christians have sometimes harassed rr at their places of work or during their ceremonies, which rr regard as religious discrimination.

 rr began appearing in South Korean film in the 1960s.
-Early portrayals in the 1960s and 1970s generally showed them as harmful, frightening, and anti-modern figures, as in Ssal (1963), Munyŏdo (1972) and Iŏdo (1977).
-From the mid-2000s, films increasingly portrayed them as members of a living tradition situated in modern urban environments, as in Ch'ŏngham Posal (2009) and Paksu Kŏndal (2013).
-The 2000s also saw several successful documentaries about rr appear in Korean cinemas, as well as increasing appearances of rr on Korean television.
-Korean artists who have cited rr rituals as an influence on their work include Nam June Paik, who recreated an exorcism rr for several performances from the late 1970s. rr has also been presented in museums, although often with emphasis placed on its folkloric and aesthetic value rather than its role as a religious practice.
-South Korea's government often embrace rr as a traditional performing artform, but marginalise its religious function.
+Early portrayals in the 1960s and 1970s generally showed them as harmful and anti-modern figures, as in Ssal (1963), Munyŏdo (1972) and Iŏdo (1977).
+From the mid-2000s, films increasingly portrayed Musok as a living tradition operating in urban environments, as in Ch'ŏngham Posal (2009) and Paksu Kŏndal (2013).
+The 2000s also saw Musok feature in successful documentary films, and on Korean television.
+Korean artists who have cited Musok as an influence include Nam June Paik, who recreated an exorcism rr for several performances from the late 1970s.
+Reflecting a tendency in South Korea's government, Musok has also been presented in museums, although often with emphasis on its folkloric and aesthetic value rather than its religious function.

-rr has influenced some Korean new religions, such as Cheondoism and Jeungsanism, and some Christian churches in Korea make use of practices rooted in rr.